NEW

 An application process is completed when the period has expired in which lawsuits for violation of the AGG (Allgemeines Gleichbehandlungsgesetz, German General Equal Treatment Act) can still be expected (usually six months after the rejection has been sent, if no lawsuit or assertion according to § 15 para.
 4 AGG has been received by then).

-Information on the processing of your employee data
+Privacy Policy for the processing of employee data

 We would hereby like to inform you about the processing of your personal data by Next Matter GmbH as your employer and the rights to which you are entitled under data protection law.